 We have access to a team of health professionals who give short blocks of one to one support to children experiencing emotional, social or behavioural difficulties.
-They are able to refer children for further assessment or therapy.

 We also work with many other professionals but less frequently.
 These include

 - Family Support Practitioners

 - Pre-School Education Team

 - Health Visitors

 - Physiotherapists

 - Occupational Therapists

 - Educational Welfare Officers

 - Child and Adolescent Mental Health Service (CAMHS)